Quantum Field Theory in a Nutshell: Contents

-Response
+Reception

-Stephen Barr said about the book, "Like the famous Feynman Lectures on Physics, this book has the flavor of a good blackboard lecture".
-Michael Peskin's review in Classical and Quantum Gravity said, "This is quantum field theory taught at the knee of an eccentric uncle; one who loves the grandeur of his subject, has a keen eye for a slick argument, and is eager to share his repertoire of anecdotes about Feynman, Fermi, and all of his heroes [...]
-This [book] can help [students] love the subject and race to its frontier".
+Stephen Barr said off the book, "Like the famous Feynman Lectures on Physics, this book has the flavor of a good blackboard lecture."
+Michael Peskin wrote in Classical and Quantum Gravity, "This is quantum field theory taught at the knee of an eccentric uncle; one who loves the grandeur of his subject, has a keen eye for a slick argument, and is eager to share his repertoire of anecdotes about Feynman, Fermi, and all of his heroes [...]
+This [book] can help [students] love the subject and race to its frontier."
 David Tong called it a "charming book, where emphasis is placed on physical understanding and the author isn't afraid to hide the ugly truth when necessary.
-It contains many gems".
-Zvi Bern wrote, "Zee has an infectious enthusiasm and a remarkable talent for slicing through technical mumbo jumbo to arrive at the heart of a problem".
+It contains many gems."
+According to Zvi Bern, "Zee has an infectious enthusiasm and a remarkable talent for slicing through technical mumbo jumbo to arrive at the heart of a problem."
 Jacques Distler judged it to be "written at the right level for undergraduates" but not sufficiently focused to function as an undergraduate text.